Afonso Celso, Viscount of Ouro Preto: Later life

 He lived in exile until 1892, a year after the Emperor's death, when he was allowed to return and decided not to pursue a career in republican politics.

 At the beginning of the 20th century, after the proclamation of the republic, he was professor of Civil and Commercial Law at the Free School of Legal and Social Sciences of Rio de Janeiro.
 He was one of the most important politicians of the Second Reign of the Empire of Brazil and great friend of Emperor Pedro II.

-He died in Rio de Janeiro in 1912 at 76 years of age.
-He was buried in the São João Baptista cemetery.